 With the advent of computers came many new luxuries – new ways of calling people, new ways researching information, new ways of buying goods.
 Many people don’t in fact realize to what extent they use computer-based services on a daily basis.
 But is every new computer-related service an improvement, or are there certain areas where the old way of operating is better.

 That’s the question at the heart of the “screen printing vs. digital printing” debate, whether printed clothing is better quality when an ink jet printer or a screen printer does it.
 This has important implications for companies that use custom t shirt printing services for bulk orders, as they have to keep close tabs on both the aesthetic quality and durability of their investment.
-This article will attempt to get to the bottom of the debate by first defining the two methods, and then weighing out their relative benefits and shortcomings
+This article will attempt to get to the bottom of the debate club flyer printing by first defining the two methods, and then weighing out their relative benefits and shortcomings.

 First, let’s define digital printing.
 Digital textile printing is achieved with what’s called an ink jet printer – a printer that renders a digital image through propulsive droplets of ink.
 A t-shirt, or other type of garment, is passed through the ink jet and the digital image given to the printer is imposed upon it.
 Pretty simple.
 Screen printing, by contrast is an older art form (modern textile screen printing isn’t actually that old, dating back to the 1960s) and uses fine mesh stretched over a frame, over which an ink squeegee is passed with the stencil of the image.
 If that sounds complicated, don’t sweat it – perhaps this video will clear things up.